VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Magic Initiate [Updated]

+You have begun to dabble in magic, and you gain the following benefits:

+- Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.
-You learn two cantrips of your choice and a 1st-level spell from a class's spell list.
+- You learn two cantrips of your choice and a 1st-level spell from a class's spell list.
 Using this feat, you can cast the spell once, but you must finish a long rest before you can cast it in this way again.

-Your spellcasting ability for these spells reflects the class selected, which you increase by 1, to a maximum of 20.

 ## Magically Armored [KeoniKoa]